relstar911/business_trainer_rpg/AI_INSTRUCTIONS.md

 ## Game Logic
 1. All game state changes should be handled through the main `Game` class in `src/game.py`.
-2. Player actions should be processed in `src/player.py`.
+2. Player actions, including sprinting and energy management, should be processed in `src/player.py`.
-3. NPC interactions should be managed in `src/npc.py`.
+3. NPC interactions should be managed in `src/npc.py`, using the conversation system in `src/conversation.py`.
-4. Quest logic should be contained within `src/quest.py`.
+4. Quest logic should be contained within `src/quest.py`, including minigame integration.
 5. Minigame implementations should be in `src/minigame.py`.
+6. Economy updates should be handled in `src/economy.py`.
+7. Difficulty adjustments should be managed by `src/difficulty.py`.

 ## Debugging
 1. Use the custom debugging system in `src/debug.py` for all debug output.